MARCH 2026 · 10 MIN READ

 If your organisation in Rwanda processes, stores, or transmits payment card data, PCI DSS compliance is not optional.
 It is a contractual requirement enforced by the card brands (Visa, Mastercard) through your acquiring bank.
 With card-based transactions growing across East Africa and more Rwandan banks issuing debit and credit cards, PCI DSS is now a front-line compliance concern alongside BNR cybersecurity requirements.

-This guide covers which Rwandan institutions need PCI DSS, what each compliance level requires, how penetration testing satisfies the standard’s technical requirements, and what to expect in terms of timeline and costs.
+This guide covers which Rwandan institutions need PCI DSS, what each compliance level requires, how penetration testing supplies the evidence the standard's technical requirements call for, and what to expect on timeline and costs.

 Who needs PCI DSS in Rwanda?